rivimey/elife-vagrant/README.md

 # About

 This repo contains the provisioning information for setting up a dev environment for building a local copy of [drupal-site-jnl-elife](https://github.com/elifesciences/drupal-site-jnl-elife).

-It is being built on top of the [drupal - vagrant project](https://drupal.org/project/vagrant), with an attempt to move the configuration to v2 of the vagrant API, and using librarian and chef for managing cookbooks.
+It is being built on top of the [drupal - vagrant project](https://drupal.org/project/vagrant), with the configuration moved to v2 of the vagrant API, and using librarian and chef for managing cookbooks.

+# Preqrequisites:

+Git on local host
+Git user created and with access to the elifesciences repository VirtualBox v4.2 installed (needed for shared folders) Vagrant installed on local host
+Tunnelblick installed on the host

 # Setup